Troutnut.com Fly Fishing for Trout Home

 Hatching Behavior

 These are fantastic dry-fly insects.
 Behavior varies by species, but almost all have excellent qualities for the angler.
-Some emerge laboriously in the surface film, where emerger and floating nymph patterns are excellent.
-Others emerge during their rise to the surface or immediately subsurface, making them good wet-fly fare.
+Most eclode laboriously in the surface film, where emerger and floating nymph patterns are excellent.
+Others before reaching the surface, making them good wet-fly fare.
+Some species have been documented to engage in both forms thus opening debate over whether these two styles of emergence are driven by genetics or environmental influences.
 They can also take a very long time to prepare their wings for flight once they reach the surface.
 There they ride like miniature sailboats in the classic mayfly style, fluttering occasionally, and can be imitated by a plethora of upright winged dry fly patterns.

 Many species are especially prone to being stillborn (